ajkavanagh/vimwiki-publishing-system/README.md

   - [ ] Ensure that index files don't need to be reprocessed if none of the dependent files have changed.
   - [ ] Generate a sitemap.xml file for the site as needed.
+  - [ ] Generate an RSS feed for the site to describe what's new/published, etc.

 # The Site generator